NCommander/vaksina/README.md

 ## Zero-Knowledge/Zero-Record Model

-It is intended that no data submitting to vaksina is stored beyond the time it takes to parse the record.
+It is intended that no data submitted to Vaksina is stored beyond the time it takes to parse the record.
 The only external data loaded and kept are PKI information from a set of "known good" trusted sources, that is covered by the next bullet point.

 ## Creation of Public Trust Store